Sculpting Classes and Basic Art Welding Classes

 Encaustics (mostly used as one of many patinas to finish your work with.)

-Classes are held on Sunday afternoons from 2 to 4:30 and quite often run over due to the fact that people want to stay longer.
-Open studio for students is available on Friday afternoons from 2 to 4:30 at no charge.
+Classes are held on Friday and Sunday afternoons from 2 to 4:30 and quite often run over due to the fact that people want to stay longer.
+Two classes per week at the same price.

 In this class you will be introduced and become proficient at Mig welding.
 Oxo-Acetylene torch, plasma cutter, angle grinder, abrasive grinding wheels, metal chop saws and a metal nibbler will also be introduced.

 To begin, some steel will be provided, but you’ll need to bring in your own steel scraps to work on.
 Steel rods for the oxy-acetylene torch will be provided.